AnnaNamLab/VDJ-Seq-Processing/README_tmp.md

 Next, the V(D)J annotations are refined using the outputs of TRUST4 and Igblast with `refining_VDJ_BCR.R`

+The above step results in `<TABLE_FILE_NAME>`.
+This table is cleaned to keep relevant columns and to re-evaluate the expanded clones after V(D)J refinement, using the following script `scripts/BCR/heatmap_after_VDJcorrection.R`

 ### Building the phylogenetic tree